 As we head towards the festive season, our thoughts turn to the special person in our life and, if we don’t have one, possibly attracting a new love to see in the New Year.
 In my Relationship Dilemmas column, I am asked about a wide range of topics including relationships, dating, parenting and health.
+This week, someone suffering from tinnitus wonders if it will ever go.

 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.